HIMM-SF/reviews/README.md

 # reviews
-This is the reviews component that contains all the reviews from a user
+This is the reviews component that contains all the reviews from a property